 - For the production of Vitamin D, 270-300 nm wavelengths are stimulated.

 - 0% of the rays reach the earth’s surface as most of them are scattered and absorbed by the atmospheric oxygen, nitrogen and ozone.

 To understand UV light below is the experiment explaining how UV protection is obtained using sunglasses.

 The main objective of this science model is to know about the protection which is offered by sunglasses and sunscreens to the ultraviolet light.
 The experiment helps you in understanding how to block the ultraviolet light.
 The experiments here are compared and quantified to the effectiveness of the sunscreens with various strengths, ages, brands under a different set of conditions.

 In particular, the images of control, as well as the test groups of the disks are taken out with the help of a digital camera.
 The disks are exposed to a known amount of UV light.
-On the exposure, disks change the colours.
-The change in the colour, which is said to be proportional to the amount of the absorption of UV light, is found out by measuring saturation of colour.
+On the exposure, disks change the colors.
+The change in the color, which is said to be proportional to the amount of the absorption of UV light, is found out by measuring saturation of color.
 Later quantitative experiments are performed for large numbers of images and the results are said to be evaluated based on the composition of chemicals present in sunscreen.